-The most practical applications of drones in building elements comes from assisting in full exterior envelope surveys or thermal roof scans.
-Whether you are looking to assess the visual condition of the brick veneer for all building elevations or if you are concerned about heat loss throughout the façade or roof, infrared and detailed camera inspections can provide a permanent picture of the whole building.
+The most practical applications of drones in building elements come from assisting in full exterior envelope surveys or thermal roof scans.
+Whether looking to assess the visual condition of the brick veneer for all building elevations or if you are concerned about heat loss throughout the façade or roof, infrared and detailed camera inspections can provide a permanent picture of the whole building.

 What you get from the inspection?

-Largely the information is provided to you in a raw data or visual format.
-You will need to consider how you obtain this data and what you do with it to turn it into a report, useable to the building owners and managers.
+Largely the information is provided to you in raw data or visual format.
+You must consider how you obtain this data and what you do with it to turn it into a report, usable to the building owners and managers.

 Will the pictures be sufficient or how will the data be interpreted to determine the condition of the building element or a surveyed quantity of deterioration?

 Potential Savings to Time an Money

 As discussed, on smaller element inspections, the drone essentially serves as a set of eyes on the building, before you put a swing stage and perform an inspection.
 The biggest value in the technology comes when substituting comprehensive visual surveys of entire building facades, typically done over weeks by a team of inspectors, can now be done over 2 days with 3 operators.
 The need for costly swing stage setup and relocation is removed entirely.

 Using specially designed software, quantities and condition are assessed in the office after the inspection.

 It’s not.
 As with all technologies, it has its limitations.